afxgroup/greaseweazle/cpp/README.md

 # Greaseweazle C++ Library (libusb 0.1)

-C++ port of the Greaseweazle host tools using libusb 0.1 as the USB backend.
+C++ port of the Greaseweazle host tools using libusb 0.1 as the USB backend for AmigaOS4.

 ## Overview